mesaguy/ansible-prometheus/docs/couchbase_exporter_blakelead.md

     prometheus_couchbase_exporter_blakelead_extra_opts: []

 The version of couchbase_exporter_blakelead to install.
-The default version can be found in the [couchbase_exporter_blakelead variables file](../vars/software/couchbase_exporter_blakelead.yml) and can be used to override the default version:
+The default version can be found in the [couchbase_exporter_blakelead variables file](../vars/software/couchbase_exporter_blakelead.yml) and the default version can be overridden using the following variable:

     prometheus_couchbase_exporter_blakelead_version: "1.0.0"